jump-dev/JuMP.jl/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**
 Add any other context or screenshots about the feature request here.

-Thanks for contributing to JuMP!
+Thanks for contributing to JuMP.